-The proposal includes frontage improvements and the construction of onsite public roads in general accordance with City Public Works standards to facilitate safe vehicular and pedestrian travel for the new residences.
-Additionally, the project will make payment of traffic impact mitigation fees for 86 new single-family lots as required by the City of Monroe municipal code.
+The proposal includes frontage improvements and the construction of an onsite public road in general accordance with City Public Works standards to facilitate safe vehicular and pedestrian travel for the new residences.
+Additionally, the project will make payment of traffic impact mitigation fees for 18 new single-family lots as required by the City of Monroe municipal code.